phac-nml/irida/doc/user/user/samples/index.md

 ![Drag and drop area.](images/upload-sample-file-drop-area.png)

-Files can also be added using the normal window file dialog by clicking the `Or Select Files` button.
+You may also upload files by clicking on the "Or Select Files" button:

 ![Select files button.](images/upload-sample-file-select-file-btn.png)